You are here:

 On this page:

 The 2013 Toxics Release Inventory (TRI) preliminary dataset contains the most current TRI data available on toxic chemical releases and pollution prevention activities that occurred at facilities during the 2013 calendar year.
-Please note that this dataset is preliminary; the complete 2013 dataset will be available in October.

 You can use the preliminary dataset to:

 - Determine if a particular facility has reported to TRI.